siscia/numerino/README.md

 If you look at the code it really looks like a joke, this README is likely longer than the code itself.

-I tried my best to keep it as small and simple as possible, I rewrote it all several time and this is the best version I can come up with, it is also the smallest.
+I tried my best to keep it as small and simple as possible, I rewrote it all several times and this is the best version I could come up with, it is also the smallest.

 ## Correctness

-Write concurrent code is extremelly hard, I did my best by keeping the scope as small as possible and using very simple data structure, still there is nasty bug I am not able to fix.
+Writing concurrent code is extremely hard, I did my best by keeping the scope as small as possible and using very simple data structure, still there is one nasty bug I am not able to fix.

-In the case of a write immediately followed by a read on the same queue in a particular configuration of the queue itself, the system could reply like the write didn't take place yet, even if the write itself is been acknoledged, fortunately the message is not lost and it will show up in the next read.
+In the case of a write immediately followed by a read on the same queue in a particular configuration of the queue itself, even if the write itself has been acknoledged, the system may reply as if the write hasn't taken place yet.
+Fortunately the message is not lost and it will show up in the next read.

-I have actually no idea why this happen, and the only explaination I was able to give myself sound like a "compiler bug" so I don't really want to believe in that.
+I have actually no idea why this happens, and the only explaination I was able to give myself sounds like a "compiler bug" so I don't really want to believe it.

-I want to reiterate that to reproduce this nasty bug the queue need to be in a particular configuration and that the write and read request are almost perfectly concurrent.
+I want to reiterate it.
+To reproduce this nasty bug the queue needs to be in a particular configuration and the write and read request need to be almost perfectly concurrent.

 ## Performance

-The code is written in Elixir/Erlang as such it takes as much advantages as possible from many processor, better a slow machine with a lot of processor than a fast machine with few.
+The code is written in Elixir/Erlang, this lets the software takes as much advantages as possible from many processors -- better a slow machine with a lot of processor than a fast machine with few.

-It is fast ?
+Is it fast ?

 'There is not such thing as fast, but only fast enough' - Cit.
 Joe Armstrong

-Said so still I am pretty satisfied of the performance.
+Said so, still I am pretty satisfied of the performance.

-I run the code using [Scaleway](https://www.scaleway.com/), it run on 4 ARMv7 cores, with 2GB of RAM, more information about the server are [here](https://www.scaleway.com/faq/server/).
+I run the code using [Scaleway](https://www.scaleway.com/), it runs on 4 ARMv7 cores, with 2GB of RAM, more information about the server is [here](https://www.scaleway.com/faq/server/).

 I used [wrk](https://github.com/wg/wrk) to test the software using a custom script available [here](https://gist.github.com/siscia/d9d72086110c80d75ea6)

-The result are summarized here:
+The results are summarized here:

 ![5 Minutes Benchmark](https://github.com/siscia/numerino/blob/images/5MinuteBenchMark.png)

 ![10 Minutes Benchmark](https://github.com/siscia/numerino/blob/images/10MinutesBenchMark.png)

-It consisently handle more than 9500 req/sec.
+It consisently handles more than 9500 req/sec.

 All the cores are completely saturated during the benchmark.

-If you run it using Docker there is a little bit of performance penality, no much.
+If you run it using Docker there is a little bit of performance penality, not much.

-Remeber, to run Docker with the option `--net=host`
+Remeber, to run Docker with the `--net=host` option.

 ![5 Minutes Benchmark](https://raw.githubusercontent.com/siscia/numerino/images/DockerBenchMark5Minutes.png)

 ![10 Minutes Benchmark](https://raw.githubusercontent.com/siscia/numerino/images/DockerBenchMark10Minutes.png)

-ttps://github.com/siscia/numerino/blob/images/10MinutesBenchMark.png)

 ## Safeness

-`Numerino` use only HTTP and don't have any authentication nor authorization mechanism, yet.
+`Numerino` uses only HTTP and doesn't have any authentication nor authorization mechanism, yet.

-It means that you need to run it in your own local infrastracture and don't open it to the world.
+It means that you need to run it in your own local infrastracture and don't expose it to the world.

 ## A word of caution

-Before that I show you the API I need to clarify that `Numerino` is my first experience developing in Elixir/Erlang/OTP, I tried to do my best but obviously I could have get a lot of things in the wrong way.
+Before that I show you the API I need to clarify that `Numerino` is my first experience developing in Elixir/Erlang/OTP, I tried to do my best but obviously I could have gotten a lot of things in the wrong way.

-I would suggest you to test it, see if it runs following your expectation and necessities then run it in a secure environment and finally, if everything went good use it in production.
+I would suggest you to test it, see if it runs following your expectation and necessities then run it in a secure environment and finally, if everything went well use it in production.

-You are also warmly encourange to send me an email (visible in my github profile) at any of those step, we can discuss about your expected load, the performace you need to achieve and the hardware you have available.
+You are also warmly encouraged to send me an email (visible in my github profile) at any of those step, we can discuss about your expected load, the performace you need to achieve and the hardware you have available.

 ## Use

-`Numerino` has been developed to manage a big number of queues, queues are cheap and you are encourange to start as many queues as you need, however they do use memory, very few memory but still significant, after you have done your job with your queue is still better to clean up.
+`Numerino` has been developed to manage a big number of queues, queues are cheap and you are encouraged to start as many queues as you need, however they do use memory, very few memory but still significant, after you have done your job with your queue is still better to clean up.

 `Numerino` provides a REST-like JSON API very scarse.